Categories

 Shankara in his commentary to Brhadaranyaka Upanishad says the same: once all object perception has ended due to Self Knowledge, and the insight “All is Brahman/Awareness” arises, it marks the end of all self inquiry and actions.

 Verse 3.5.1: “Therefore, having risen above desires, he should strive to stand based on the strength of direct knowledge of the Self ….
 ‘Strength’ here refers to the total elimination of vision of objects, an elimination which is achieved through knowledge of the Self.
 The phrase ‘He should strive to stand based on the strength of the Self’ means that he should strive to remain in the state where the vision of objects is eliminated… Then he becomes a silent contemplative sage (muni), that is to say, a yogi, through pondering (mañana)… The phrase ‘the preparations for contemplative sagehood means the perfection of wisdom and strength, understood respectively as knowledge of the Self and elimination of all notion of the not-self.
 Sagehood is the culminating point and final result of the elimination of all notion of the not-self.
 When this has been achieved, the Brahmin has done all that needs to be done.
-The idea ‘All is the Absolute’ arises.“
+The idea ‘All is the Absolute’ arises.

 No One Gets Enlightened

-What needs to be understood is that no individual gained enlightenment, even though from an empirical perspective people would call him a Jivanmukta – enlightened one.
+What needs to be understood is that no individual gained enlightenment, even though from an empirical perspective people would call him a Jivanmukta – an enlightened one.
 But from the ultimate viewpoint, since everything was always Brahman or nature of Awareness, the whole journey of an individual progressing from Ignorance to Enlightenment was just a dream, an illusory appearance [Individual-Creator-Creation never existed in reality].
 Thus, Gaudapada says in Mandukya Karika:

 Verse 2.32: There is neither dissolution, nor birth: neither anyone in bondage, nor any aspirant for wisdom; neither can there be anyone who hankers after liberation, nor any liberated as such.
 This alone is the Supreme Truth